 What Causes Suicide?

 Thoughts of suicide can be experienced by anyone, however, there are specific populations that experience higher rates of suicide.
 A common misconception is that suicidal thoughts are only observed in people battling depression.
-In fact, many conditions and circumstances can prompt this feeling of hopelessness.
+In fact, many conditions and circumstances can prompt the feeling of depression.
 Chronic illnesses, response to trauma, and symptoms of different mental health issues can all invoke suicidal thoughts.

 Can Therapy Prevent Suicide?

 Our society is sorely lacking in public servants, such as teachers and police, that are trained in basic mental health.
 While solving these issues is indeed a massive obstacle, there are plenty of ways we can contribute on an individual level.
 This may include conversations with our loved ones and friends with the hopes of decreasing stigma and normalizing these tough conversations.
 Suicide prevention is the responsibility of all, not just those that work in mental health.